Ash pond: Disposal methods

 The wet disposal of ash into ash ponds is the most common ash disposal method, but other methods include dry disposal in landfills.
 Dry-handled ash is often recycled into useful building materials.
-Wet disposal has been preferred due to economic reasons, but increasing environmental concerns regarding leachate from ponds has decreased the popularity of wet disposal.
-The wet method consists of constructing a large "pond" and filling it with fly ash slurry, allowing the water to drain and evaporate from the fly ash over time.
+Wet disposal has been preferred for economic reasons, but increasing environmental concerns regarding leachate from ponds has decreased the popularity of wet disposal.
+The wet method consists of constructing a large "pond" and filling it with fly-ash slurry, allowing the water to drain and evaporate from the fly ash over time.

 The flow of water through the fly ash and into ground water is controlled by using low-permeability clay layers and cutoff trenches/walls.
-Low-permeability clays have permeability on the order of 10^{−7} cm/s.
+Low-permeability clays have permeabilities on the order of 10^{−7} cm/s.
 Vertical flows through the foundation are controlled by siting fly ash ponds on areas of thick clay or rock layers that provide suitably low permeability through the base of the pond.
 Areas with high sub-surface permeability can be improved by importing suitable clay.
 Horizontal flows through the embankment are controlled using clay zones within the embankment.
-Cut off trenches and cut off walls are used to connect the embankment clay zones and the foundation clay layers.
-Cut off trenches are trenches that are dug into the selected low-permeability sub-surface layer and backfilled with clay to key the embankment clay zone into the sub-surface.
-Cut off trenches are generally used when the low permeability foundation layer(s) are near surface.
-Cut off walls are similar to cut off trenches, but are generally much deeper and narrower, and use either slurry or grout instead of clay.
+Cutoff trenches and cutoff walls are used to connect the embankment clay zones and the foundation clay layers.
+Cutoff trenches are trenches that are dug into the selected low-permeability sub-surface layer and backfilled with clay to key the embankment clay zone into the sub-surface.
+Cutoff trenches are generally used when the low-permeability foundation layers are near surface.
+Cutoff walls are similar to cutoff trenches, but are generally much deeper and narrower, and use either slurry or grout instead of clay.

 Health and environmental impacts

-Not all substances present in coal will burn, and hence the non-combustible material is present in more concentrated amounts in coal ash than in coal itself.
-Substances commonly found in coal ash include arsenic, barium, beryllium, boron, cadmium, nickel, lead, mercury, molybdenum, selenium and thallium.
+Not all substances present in coal will burn; hence, the non-combustible material is present in more concentrated amounts in coal ash than in coal itself.
+Substances commonly found in coal ash include arsenic, barium, beryllium, boron, cadmium, nickel, lead, mercury, molybdenum, selenium, and thallium.
 Elevated levels of radioactivity may also be present.
 Many of these substances, especially heavy metals, can have negative effects on humans when ingested.
 Because of biomagnification, the concentration of unwanted chemicals in animals can increase up a food chain (similarly to mercury in tuna).
 Coal ash, a product of combustion, concentrates these elements and can contaminate groundwater or surface waters if there are leaks from an ash pond.